• Home

 HUMAN TRAFFICKING VICTIMS — House Bill 571 prevents prices from being filed in opposition to trafficking victims who are more youthful than 18.
 The minor might be taken into protective custody, and counseling would be supplied.
 Foster, dad, and mom could learn to help trafficking victims.

-MARRIAGE LICENSES — Senate Bill 2043 will increase a marriage license fee from $20 to $35.
+MARRIAGE LICENSES — Senate Bill 2043 will increase the marriage license fee from $20 to $35.

-TERROR THREATS — Senate Bill 2141 creates a brand new prison of making a terrorist chance.
+TERROR THREATS — Senate Bill 2141 creates a brand new prison for making a terrorist threat.
 It is punishable with the aid of up to 10 years in jail.

 GUNS IN COURTHOUSES — House Bill 1581 clarifies an existing law about weapons in courthouses to mention that weapons can be banned in courtrooms, jury rooms, witness rooms, and judges’ chambers but might not be banned in hallways, courthouse grounds, or different regions in or around a courthouse which can be commonly open to the general public.

-CHURCH PROTECTION — House Bill 390 says retired law enforcement officials may fit in protection for churches or different houses of worship and can be immune from civil complaints in that role.
+CHURCH PROTECTION — House Bill 390 says retired law enforcement officials may provide protection for churches or other houses of worship and can be immune from civil complaints in that role.

-SCHOOL SAFETY — House Bill 1283 might require public schools to conduct lively shooter drills.
+SCHOOL SAFETY — House Bill 1283 might require public schools to conduct live shooter drills.

 House Bill 1182 bans corporal punishment for any pupil with a disability or a special training plan.